boonproject/boon/etcd/README.md

 You can learn more about etcd at https://github.com/coreos/etcd.

-Boon etcd is a Java client for etcd.
+Boon etcd

 Unlike most etcd Java clients (perhaps all), it supports wait, which is it allows you to wait on a key or key directory changing.

-Also unlike most etcd Java clients, it supports both asycn and sync mode.
+Also unlike most etcd Java clients, it supports both async and sync mode.

 Like all boon projects, it is easy to use, and fast. :)

+Rather then give you a very thin (hard to use) API that merely allows you to pass the various flags and switches, we create a task oriented Java API so all of the most common task are at your finger tips.

 ```java